 My Dachshund is Shaking and Suddenly Can’t Walk.
 What Should I Do?

 One moment your dog can be happily playing, laying on the couch, or sleeping.
-The next moment, they yelp in pain, are shaking, and can’t walk (or are walking like they are drunk).
+The next moment, they yelp in pain, are shaking, are walking wobbly, or showing one of these other signs of a back injury.

 If this happens to your dog, what should you do next?